 Prior to being appointed Queen’s Counsel in 2018, Nicholas was led by 28 Silks, many of whom are now superior court judges.

 Nicholas has conducted lengthy trials, including a number of lengthy e-trials in the Federal Court, the Supreme Court and Commercial Arbitration.
 Nicholas champions the use of technology at the Bar and is amenable to utilising all electronic tools in order to expedite the briefing experience for the ease of his clients.

-Nicholas’ extensive experience in all fora means he is ideally positioned to assist clients at all stages of disputes.
 His practice is dominated by legally complex and high value work in the Supreme Court and commercial arbitration.
 He appears in all courts, arbitrations and commissions of inquiry as well as possessing extensive experience in mediations, as counsel and mediator.

 In addition, Nicholas is regularly instructed in regulatory enforcement matters, primarily for authorities and regulatory bodies, as well as taking on pro bono work.

 Nicholas is an elected member on the Queensland Bar Association and sits on the Queensland Bar Association’s ethics and Bar care sub-committees.
 Nicholas also sits on the Australian Bar Association’s Ethics committee.
 He is a director of a charity, Roses in the Oceans whose purposes include preventing suicide.
 Nicholas is the President of the Queensland Chapter of the Hellenic Lawyers Association.
 He is also a barrister representative on a Law Council of Australia working group in relation to opportunities to better promote the use of e-trials and facilitate the sharing of more information through electronic means.

 Nicholas has been retained in a wide variety of matters, including: